MicrosoftDocs/learn/learn-pr/student-evangelism/test-hypothesis-by-simulating-statistics/includes/02-multiple-categories.md

 </table>
-Take a look at the column `Difference` and notice that the sum of its entries is 0: the positive entries add up to 0.14, exactly canceling the total of the negative entries which is -0.14.
+Take a look at the column `Difference` and notice that the sum of its entries is 0: the positive entries add up to 0.14, exactly canceling the total of the negative entries, which is -0.14.

 This is numerical evidence of the fact that in the bar chart, the gold bars exceed the blue bars by exactly as much as the blue bars exceed the